onecommons/unfurl_site/howitworks.md

 </div>

 Now you are ready to deploy your model -- run "unfurl deploy" from the command line and it will execute a plan.
-As it is running it tracks changes resource attributes and status and when it is complete it commits that to a Git repository. mirror not just the configuration but the state and status of live running services.
+As it is running it tracks changes resource attributes and status and when it is complete it commits that to a Git repository.
+It is a mirror not just the configuration but the state and status of live running services.

 If you are already have live resources Unfurl supports "discover" and "check" workflows for detecting and syncing resources and operational state.

 Unfurl supports incremental deployment and has a repair mode which can greatly accelerate development and testing development.

 Unfurl excels at "day two" operations such as backups, repairs and upgrades:

 * It is easy to define your own workflows, interfaces and operations.
 * You can also execute ad-hoc operations that will be recorded in git.
-* Intelligent and fast incremental updates: Because Unfurl maintains a history of configuration changes and live operational state it can more employ more effective incremental update strategies.
+* Intelligent and fast incremental updates: Because Unfurl maintains a history of configuration changes and live operational state it can employ more effective incremental update strategies.
 * Maintaining an operational history makes it easier to diagnose and rollback problems.

 ## 5. Share, Clone and Remix

 <div class="has-text-centered">